webpack/webpack/examples/README.md

 # Requests
-If you think an example is missing, please report it as issue. :)
+If you think an example is missing, please report it as an issue. :)

 # Building an Example
 1. Run `yarn` in the root of the project.